 - Here’s a link to a piece I wrote for a former chief planner Paul Bedford for his UofT planning students.
 It looks at what Jane Jacobs suggested in 2004 for people trying to revitalize the East Danforth.

-This is an early 1940s picture of our meeting spot when it was known as the Quigley Hotel.
+This is an early 1940s picture of our old Wise Guys meeting spot when it was known as the Quigley Hotel.
 It was originally built as the Norton Apartments in the 1930s, then became the Ridley.
 After becoming the Quigley for a few years, it became the Wembley a name it held at least until the 1990s.
-The site is slated for an eight-storey redevelopment, in conjunction with the neighbouring former Canada Post site.
+An eight-storey condo building is under construction on the site.

 A map of our Jane’s Walk, which will cross three of the five creeks that once made it difficult to keep the Don and Danforth Plank Road passable east of Pape.
 The creeks and the less-than-convenient access to the city in the pre-streetcar/pre-viaduct era, were big contributors to the fact this area of Midway, (Upper Midway as many called the turf north of the Grand Trunk Railway corridor), remained rural into the 1920s.

-Development had come the area east of Upper Midway decades sooner, and the western reaches of the connected towns of Coleman, Little York and East Toronto had lovely houses on the Danforth like this one, which sat on what is now the Sobey’s parking lot.
-Those three towns/hamlets grew up around the Grand Trunk station and yards east of Main Street.
+Development had come the area east of Upper Midway decades sooner, and the western reaches of the connected towns of Coleman, Little York and East Toronto had lovely houses on the Danforth, like this one, which sat on what is now the Sobey’s parking lot.
+Those three little towns/hamlets grew up around the Grand Trunk station and freight yards east of Main Street.

 Danforth Mennonite Church bought land east of Woodbine (Third Line East) in 1908, making the DMC the only continuous single land-use link on our walk that predates the annexation of Upper Midway by the city in 1909.
 This a a 1911 photo of the new church … and it still stands.